UP | HOME

 C++

 All the translation pipeline (this includes simplifying the formula, translating the simplified formula into an automaton, and simplifying the resulting automaton) is handled by the spot::translator class.
-An instance of this class can configured by calling set_type() to chose the type of automaton to output, set_level() to set the level of optimization (it's high by default), and set_pref() to set various preferences (like small or deterministic) or characteristic (complete, unambiguous, state-based acceptance) for the resulting automaton.
+An instance of this class can configured by calling set_type() to choose the type of automaton to output, set_level() to set the level of optimization (it's high by default), and set_pref() to set various preferences (like small or deterministic) or characteristic (complete, unambiguous, state-based acceptance) for the resulting automaton.
 Finally, the output as a never claim is done via the print_never_claim function.

 #include <iostream>